 Having a simulation center has enabled the college to use fewer animal products.
 For example, students practice on synthetic suture pads and use virtual reality to cement anatomical knowledge.

-Our primary audience is the students at the Phoenix Biomedical Campus.
+Our primary audience is the students at the Phoenix Bioscience Core.
 This includes students from the UA College of Medicine – Phoenix, UA Nursing and UA Pharmacy, as well as students in NAU’s Physical Therapy, Physician Assistant, Occupational Therapy and Athletic Training programs.
 We also support our clinical partners with training space and events.

 We are proud to be a resource for the entire Phoenix community.
 Emergency Medical Technicians, paramedics, local physicians and nurses have utilized the facility for specialized trainings and certifications.
 To request a quote for your event, please email @email.